temporalio/documentation/docs-src/cli/workflow/describe.md

 `temporal workflow describe --workflow-id=meaningful-business-id --raw=true --reset-points=true`

-Use the command options listed below to change the information returned by this command.
+Use the following command options to change the information returned by this command.

 - [--address](/cli/cmd-options/address)